3point14guy/notes/22_ecom_d1/ecommerce-day-one.md

     </div>
   </div>
 </div>

-	* At the top of this code you'll find id="myModal"
+	* At the top of this code you'll find id="exampleModal"
 	* add "_<%= product.id %>" to that so it corresponds to the data-target in the anchor tag above.

 Refresh and your modal should be working for each product!